BlizzToast/adis_lab_g7/task_reports/assignment_4.md

 ### Conclusion

 We observe a 100% success rate across all scenarios, indicating the application handles concurrent operations correctly.
 However, the high response times, especially for roar-post operations, highlight the critical limitations of the application under load.
 Average response times of up 10s are inacceptable for a social media platform and should rather be targetted to be under 1s for all typical operations.
 Horizontal scaling and optimization strategies may reduce this time significantly.

+# Task 3: Comparrison with Restful API

+In comparison to our previous implementation using a RESTful API, the current implementation using standard PHP sessions and server-side rendering shows some differences in performance and scalability.